kadivar/flash-card-app/README.md

 repetition tool for memorising questions and their respective answers.
 It includes following subcommands:

-- Initial run and get help: `php artisan flashcard:interactive`
+For Initial run and get commands list use: `php artisan flashcard:interactive`
-- Create a Card: `php artisan flashcard:create`
+- `1 .
+Create a flashcard` By choosing this item you will be asked for a "Question" and its "Answer" to create a new flash card.
-- List all cards: `php artisan flashcard:list`
+- `2 .
+List all flashcards` By choosing this item a list of all cards will be printed.
-- Practice cards: `php artisan flashcard:practice`
+- `3 .
+Practice` By choosing this item you will be able to choose each card you want to practice from printed list.
-- Get statistics of flash cards study: `php artisan flashcard:stats`
+- `4 .
+Stats` By choosing this item you can be aware of your study progress.
-- Reset all personal saved study records: `php artisan flashcard:stats`
+- `5 .
+Reset` By choosing this item you can reset all your study history and start again from the beginning.
-- Exit to normal shell: `php artisan flashcard:exit`
+- `6 .
+Exit` By choosing this item you exit to get some rest :)

 ## How to initial setup
 For quick of running project it's recommended to use `laravel sail`.